Research Tools allows you to use the Worldview Test with your own study group, by connecting a unique ID to each research participant.

-This service was developed because researchers kept on inquiring about using the Worldview Test in their own studies.
-Because the data as generated by the Worldview Test are anonymous, each research participant needs to be connected with a unique ID.
+- Because the data generated by the Worldview Test are anonymous, each research participant needs to be connected with a unique ID.
 This will allow you to combine different data sources for a more comprehensive analysis.

-You will therefore invite your research participants to take the Worldview Test by sending them a unique test link, which contains their personal research ID.
-Research Tools supports you to use a (free) email-service such as Mailchimp or Sendinblue to automate this invitation process for you.
+- You’ll invite your research participants to take the Test by sending them a unique test link, which contains their personal research ID.
+(You can use a (free) email-service to automate this invitation process for you.)

 The Worldview Test and academic research

 The Worldview Test came out of real academic research.
 Astonishingly, the Worldview Test is the firs of its kind.
 And though there are countless instruments that measure aspects of worldviews within the social sciences, a comprehensive measure like the Worldview Test has so far been lacking.